1: The EQ Edge in Project Management

 Unlike line or team managers, project managers must constantly influence people without holding formal authority over them to achieve what is needed to successfully complete the project.
 Multiple studies over the last twenty-five years have shown that EQ (emotional quotient), which measures emotional intelligence (EI), is significantly more important to career success than IQ.
 While IQ is commonly associated with academic success, EQ is entirely about social interactions—it is fundamentally related to people.

-In today's workplace, whether one is an individual contributor, a project manager, or a team manager, it is impossible to get work done without people interactions.
+In today's workplace, whether one is an individual contributor, a project manager, or a team manager, it is impossible to get work done without interacting with people.
 Success requires the ability to leverage the positive, manage the negative, and stay focused on the goals.
 In addition, managers require the ability to resolve conflicts, motivate, and empower teams to achieve success.
 These are what emotional intelligence is about.
 The larger the project, the bigger the teams, and the greater the need for emotional intelligence.

-This book introduces the importance of emotional intelligence, why EQ is more important than IQ in the work environment, and the five core EQ skills that help everyone involved in projects and project management.
+This book introduces the importance of emotional intelligence, why EQ is more important than IQ in the work environment, and the five core EQ skills backed by over twenty case studies that help everyone involved in contributing to or managing projects and programs.

 Thumbnail: CC BY 4.0 by OpenAI.
 (2026).
 ChatGPT (Version 5.5) [Image Generator]. https://chatgpt.com.